 Quality &amp; Patient Safety Measures These quality and patient safety measures apply across all hospital services and are newly introduced national quality and safety markers championed and monitored by the Health Quality & Safety Commission.
 High compliance levels indicate robust quality processes and strong clinical engagement.
-Notes 2013/14 Result 2015/16 Target 2013/14 National Average Rate of compliance with good hand hygiene practice Q \$ 48 77% 80% 75% % of hip and knee replacement patients receiving cefazolin >2g Q \$ 49 89% 95% 85% % of hip and knee replacement patients who have appropriate skin preparation Q ◊ 100% 100% 97% % of time all three parts of the surgical safety checklist are used Q $^{\diamond 50}$ 96% &gt; 90% 94% % of inpatients (aged 75+) who received a falls assessment Q $^{\diamond 51}$ 89% 90% 89%
+Notes 2013/14 Result 2015/16 Target 2013/14 National Average Rate of compliance with good hand hygiene practice Q ♦ 38 77% 80% 75% % of hip and knee replacement patients receiving cefazolin >2g Q ♦ 39 89% 95% 85% % of hip and knee replacement patients who have appropriate skin preparation Q ♦ 100% 100% 97% % of time all three parts of the surgical safety checklist are used Q ♦ 40 96% &gt; 90% 94% % of inpatients (aged 75+) who received a falls assessment Q ♦ 41 89% 90% 89%

 Maternity Services These services are provided to women and their families through pre-conception, pregnancy, childbirth and the early months of a baby's life.
 Services are provided in home, community and hospital settings by a range of health professionals, including lead maternity carers, GPs and obstetricians.
 Utilisation is monitored to ensure service levels are maintained and to demonstrate responsiveness to need.
-Notes 2013/14 DHB Result 2015/16 Target 2013/14 National Average % of women registered with an LMC by 12 weeks of pregnancy С 62% 80% 59% % of new mothers attending DHB-funded parenting and pregnancy courses С N/A >30% - Maternity deliveries in West Coast DHB facilities V 279 Est. 300 - Baby friendly hospital accreditation of DHB facilities Q 52 Yes Yes -
+Notes 2013/14 DHB Result 2015/16 Target 2013/14 National Average % of women registered with an LMC by 12 weeks of pregnancy С 62% 80% 59% % of new mothers attending DHB-funded parenting and pregnancy courses С N/A >30% - Maternity deliveries in West Coast DHB facilities V 279 Est. 300 - Baby friendly hospital accreditation of DHB facilities Q Yes Yes -

-&lt;sup>48 This measure is based on ward audits of the Medical and Surgical wards conducted according to Hand Hygiene NZ standards.
+&lt;sup>38 This measure is based on ward audits of the Medical and Surgical wards conducted according to Hand Hygiene NZ standards.

-&lt;sup>49 Cefazolin >2g is antibiotic recommended as routine for hip and knee replacements to prevent infection complications.
+&lt;sup>39 Cefazolin >2g is antibiotic recommended as routine for hip and knee replacements to prevent infection complications.

-&lt;sup>50 The surgical safety checklist, developed by the World Health Organisation, is a common sense approach to ensuring the correct surgical procedures are carried out on the correct patient.
-While there is no single solution to reducing falls, an essential first step is to assess an individual's risk of falling, and acting accordingly.
+&lt;sup>40 The surgical safety checklist, developed by the World Health Organisation, is a common sense approach to ensuring the correct surgical procedures are carried out on the correct patient.

-&lt;sup>51 While there is no single solution to reducing falls, an essential first step is to assess an individual's risk of falling, and acting accordingly.
-The Baby Friendly Initiative is a worldwide programme lead by the World Health Organization and UNICEF to encourage maternity hospitals to deliver a high standard of care and implement best practice.
+41 While there is no single solution to reducing falls, an essential first step is to assess an individual's risk of falling, and acting accordingly.

+&lt;sup>42 The Baby Friendly Initiative is a worldwide programme lead by the World Health Organization and UNICEF to encourage maternity hospitals to deliver a high standard of care and implement best practice.
 An assessment/accreditation process recognises the standard.